risingwavelabs/risingwave-docs/docs/manage/view-adjust-system-parameters.md

  data_directory           | hummock_001
  backup_storage_url       | memory
  backup_storage_directory | backup
+ telemetry_enabled        | true
 ```

 ## How to adjust system parameters?

 You can use the `ALTER SYSTEM SET` statement to revise the setting of a system parameter.
-Note that currently only `checkpoint_interval` can be set.
+Note that currently only `checkpoint_interval` and `telemetry_enabled` can be set.

 :::note

 As RisingWave reads system parameters at different times, there is no guarantee that a parameter value change takes effect immediately.
 We recommend that you adjust system parameters before running a streaming query after your RisingWave cluster starts.

 :::